 English policy churn for the last forty years and its consequences is documented by edpol.
 Parliamentary Acts and...Read Full Report

-Policy churn has damaged education productivity, created an incoherent system and further divided opinion
+Education policy churn has damaged education productivity, created an incoherent system and further divided opinion.

 At the same time, England’s education system is incoherent, as interdependent, macro-policy issues are tackled in part and in isolation.
 Teacher and school autonomy is at an all-time low – contrary to the intentions of most Secretaries of State since the Education Reform Act in 1988.
 There is an array of school structures: partial academisation; a stalled Free Schools programme; hollowed out LAs but no alternative oversight for Primary Schools; weak pathways for those failing in a normative assessment system; narrowing GCSE assessment and reform required in the FE sector.